Music by Daniel Dorff

 One evening in April a different piece suddenly came out almost fully-formed; it was a musical whirlwind for flute and piano.
 Once this A Theme was in place, it led very naturally into a B Theme based on my earlier song “Tobetara” (setting a Japanese poem whose title means ‘to be able to fly’), which happened to have motivic links to the new musical whirlwind, as well as a similar airborne image.
 Both themes were full of rising 4ths and pentatonic tunes.
 In a few days the whole April Whirlwind was in its final form.

-My day job is serving as Director of Publications at Theodore Presser Company, and for many years I’ve had the privilege to be Gary Schocker’s publisher.
+Through my work at Theodore Presser Company, I've had the privilege to be Gary Schocker's publisher.
 After finishing April Whirlwind, I decided to dedicate it to Gary out of respect for him both as a flutist and a composer; his effervescence and airborne virtuosity match the spirit of April Whirlwind.